Hellden/poc-nuxtjs-ts/README.md

 # POC

-> Just one project for benchmark compile typescript and good practice project nuxt.
+> Just one project for benchmark compile typescript and best practice nuxt project.

 ## Build Setup